elankath/machine-scaler-simulator/docs/notes.md

 ```
 Points to note:
 * These system pods consume node resources
 * VPA can vertically scale these system pods which then increases the resource consumption by the system pods.
-This could potentially cause eviction of pods non-system pods.
+This could potentially cause eviction of non-system pods.

 `Cluster-Autoscaler` does not take into account these system pods while computing the fit or the unscheduled pods.
 This results in a node being launched by CA but the new node will
 not be able to schedule the unscheduled pods.